AI in Aviation: The Future of Buying & Selling Parts

 Machine-learning is a piece in the overall puzzle of aircraft maintenance, logistics, and buying and selling parts.
 Maintenance is what drives buying and selling parts.
 Aircraft breakage drives maintenance.
 Machine-learning and AI will be used in aircraft maintenance to detect issues early, earlier than what the human eye and human diagnosis can do.
 They do this by constantly analyzing the many different systems of the aircraft.
 It doesn’t take any imagination to understand that machine learning with AI can drive the procurement of aviation parts by identifying failure points before they happen and procuring parts; ID getting the parts on order the second that it fails or before it even fails.

-This creates a situation where maintenance maintainers can perform preemptive maintenance with the potential of getting parts on order before the failure even exists.
+Through aircraft predictive maintenance and similar software opportunities, technicians are given the knowledge needed to perform preemptive repairs or replacements with the potential of getting parts on order before the failure even exists.
 This is the next level of aircraft maintenance and aviation parts logistics, powered by AI.

 Next Steps for Leveraging AI for Buying Aviation Supplies